 - BUS-L 293 Honors Legal Environment of Business (3 cr.)
 P: Sophomore standing or Hutton Honors College freshman and admission to Hutton Honors College or Business Honors program.
 L293 satisfies the L201 prerequisite for I-Core that is required of all business majors.
 Emphasis on understanding the nature of law through examining a few areas of general interest, such as the duty to avoid harming others (torts), the duty to keep promises (contracts), and government regulation of business.
 Credit not given for both L293 and L201. - BUS-L 302 Sustainability Law & Policy (3 cr.)
+P: Sophomore standing required.
 The primary aim of the course is to provide students with a basic working knowledge of sustainability generally and environmental law and policy in particular, focusing on the United States but put in a global perspective.
 The course is designed to give students a deeper sense of the important relationship between law, ethics, business, and the natural environment and to encourage them to think critically about how best to manage these relationships.
 Core course content includes U.S. statutes, regulations, and international treaties dealing with managing waste, air and water pollution, public lands, and global environmental resources.
-Alternative ways of addressing environmental problems, such as market-based incentives, information disclosure requirements, and voluntary programs will also be considered. - BUS-L 304 Critical Thinking, Decision Making, and Advocacy (1.5) This course will improve students' ability to understand and evaluate their own and others' reasoning, which will develop their capacity to construct, advocate, and defend strong arguments in the business context. - BUS-L 305: Business Planning and Corporate Law (1.5 cr.)
-P: L201 or L293.
-This course examines the law governing business organizations--partnerships, corporations, limited liability companies, and others--and the social policy underlying the law.
-The primary focus is on corporations, including such topics as fundamental corporate transactions and the role, rights, powers and duties of the various corporate actors. - BUS-L 311 Law for Entrepreneurs (3 cr.)
-P: Completion of BUS-L 201 suggested, though not required.
+Alternative ways of addressing environmental problems, such as market-based incentives, information disclosure requirements, and voluntary programs will also be considered. - BUS-L 304 Critical Thinking, Decision Making, and Advocacy (1.5) P: BUS-L 201 or BUS-L 293 with a grade of C or higher.
+This course will improve students' ability to understand and evaluate their own and others' reasoning, which will develop their capacity to construct, advocate, and defend strong arguments in the business context. - BUS-L 305: Business Planning and Corporate Law (1.5 cr.)
+P: BUS-L 201 or BUS-L 293 with a grade of C or higher.
+This course examines the law governing business organizations--partnerships, corporations, limited liability companies, and others- and the social policy underlying the law.
+The primary focus is on corporations, including such topics as fundamental corporate transactions and the role, rights, powers and duties of the various corporate actors. - BUS-L 310 Law of Personal Financial Planning (3 cr.)
+P: BUS-L 201 or BUS-L 293 with a grade of C or higher.
+The study of the law related to financial planning, including the rights and duties of owners of personal property and the rights and duties of debtors and creditors affecting the decsions of business managers, accounting professionals, financial and investment executives, and financial planning advisors. - BUS-L 311 Law for Entrepreneurs (3 cr.)
+P: BUS-L 201 or BUS-L 293 with a grade of C or higer.
 Focuses on legal issues affecting new and growing businesses.
-Topics include choosing a legal form for the business; financing-related legal issues; avoiding employment-related liability; contracts and sales; marketing and intellectual property laws; and legal issues concerning business sales, mergers, acquisitions, and liquidations. - BUS-L 312 The Ethical Responsibilities of Business (3 cr.)
-This course is designed to help students develop their abilities to identify and address real world ethical dilemmas.
-The course is case-based, with discussions focusing primarily on ethical situations that confront individuals engaged in business.
-Topics covered include honesty, privacy, diversity/ discrimination, harassment, free speech, whistle-blowing, intellectual property rights, ethics in finance, ethics in marketing, corporate social responsibility, globalization, and ethics in international business.
-L312 satisfied the Business Law & Ethics (L375) graduation requirement.
-Credit not given for both L312 and (L375 or L376).
+Topics include choosing a legal form for the business; financing-related legal issues;

+avoiding employment-related liability; contracts and sales; marketing and intellectual property laws; and legal issues concerning business sales, mergers, acquisitions, and liquidations.